MicrosoftDocs/memdocs/sccm/apps/deploy-use/update-and-retire-applications.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Update and retire applications with System Center Configuration Manager
+# Update and retire applications with Configuration Manager

 *Applies to: Configuration Manager (current branch)*

 It's likely that eventually you'll want to make changes to an application, uninstall an application, or replace an already deployed application with a new application.
-System Center Configuration Manager gives you these capabilities, to help you update and retire applications:
+Configuration Manager gives you these capabilities, to help you update and retire applications:

 - **Revise applications**.
 When you make changes to an application or deployment type, Configuration Manager maintains a history of the changes.
 You can revert the application to a previous revision at any time.
 You also can view its properties, restore a previous revision of an application, or delete an old revision.